reaper699/lisk-docs/Troubleshooting.md

   cause: 3 }
 ```

+`Fork Cause 3` indicates that there is corruption in the database is missing voting data.
+This means that when processing the next block in the chain it expects one delegate to have forged the block for that slot and timestamp.
+In this case that expectation is wrong.

+Mitigation

+This error is unrecoverable.
+The node will need to be rebuilt using `bash lisk.sh rebuild`

 ##### Cause 5

-This fork cause 5, means that your node has received a block from a peer which failed to validate because the block id does not match with nodes own chain, even though it's the right height and the previous block data matches.

-Therefore instead of the block being processed, as in a confirmation produced, it will simply discard it.
-So nothing for you to worry about.
 ```
 {"level":"info",
 "message":"Fork",